The German International Ethnographic Film Festival (GIEFF) has been celebrating its 25th anniversary!

 Current debates about globalisation, diversity and the so-called “Leitkultur” show that norms and values as well as notions of tradition and innovation cannot be considered just on an abstract level – the development of one’s own standpoint needs encounter and appearance as well as empathy and discussion.
 In this context documentary film can make an important contribution, if it takes serious the claim to deliver authentic portraits of reality, thus making strange worlds suddenly familiar.

-Join us for five exciting days, during which 53 documentaries from 33 countries will be screened, with topics ranging from crises, migration and exile to old age and human-animal-relationships.
-In addition, two interactive websites will be presented by members of the production team on Thursday and Friday noontime.
-Exchange is a top priority at the festival – between people from different origin, between directors and their audience, as well as between established filmmakers and newcomers.
-For the young filmmakers there is also the special “Student Award”, which will presented on Saturday evening.
+During five exciting days more than 3.500 visitors have seen 53 documentaries from 33 countries, with topics ranging from crises, migration and exile to old age and human-animal-relationships.
+In addition, two interactive websites were presented.
+Exchange has always been a top priority at the festival – between people from different origin, between the 23 attending directors and their audience, as well as between established filmmakers and newcomers.

-An inspiring new feature to look forward to is the “Filmmaker’s Choice” on Friday morning, which is organized in cooperation with the German Association of Social and Cultural Anthropology (DGSKA).
-We are honoured that David MacDougall, eminent ethnographic filmmaker and prolific writer in the field of Visual Anthropology, will put his work in perspective by talking about and showing excerpts from films that have been important to him or have influenced his filmmaking.
+An inspiring new feature was the “Filmmaker’s Choice”, which was organized in cooperation with the German Association of Social and Cultural Anthropology (DGSKA).
+We have been honoured that David MacDougall, eminent ethnographic filmmaker and prolific writer in the field of Visual Anthropology, put his work in perspective by talking about and showing excerpts from films that have been important to him or have influenced his filmmaking.

 The GIEFF Student Award (sponsored by the Martin-Görlitz-Foundation) went to

 „My Leg“ by Khon Soe Moe Aung